-Putting in effort at the last minute while studying for a test will be far less effective than doing so earlier on, while still fresh in your mind.
+Putting in effort at the last minute while studying for a test will be far less effective than doing so earlier on, while the material is still fresh in your mind.

 So review study materials at least one day before study sessions begin to ensure the most successful testing experience.

 Before you study, take a few minutes to come to an understanding of what’s really going on.